 This easy shrimp lo mein recipe is honestly one of my favorites.
 I make it a LOT.

-I've been making variations of this yummy noodle recipe for several years – way back from my college days when ramen noodles, 3am Taco Bell delivery, and pizza for days were the norm.
-(How my body survived my college eating habits is a true mystery of the universe).
+I've been making variations of this yummy noodle recipe for several years – way back from my college days when ramen noodles were the norm.

 Since then, noodles have been my Go To.
-Even today, as a grown adult (which is a sometimes questionable self-description), Easy Shrimp Lo Mein is one of my favorite #FastLunch dishes to make while I work from home.
+Even today, Easy Shrimp Lo Mein is one of my favorite fast lunch dishes to make while I work from home.

 When work is crazy busy, making this lo mein dish is a much-needed and soul-satisfying break.

-As for the veggies, here are some of my favorites to include in this lo mein noodle dish:
+Here are some of my favorites to include in this lo mein noodle dish: Carrots, red bell peppers, broccoli, red or green cabbage, baby corn, celery.

 This shrimp lo mein is also a fantastic fast weeknight dinner, especially when paired with a lively white wine.
 Consider enjoying it with a Riesling, Grüner Veltliner, or a crisp Pinot Blanc.